-The future, sadly, is not here yet.
-Nor will these progressive building standards come quickly enough to meet the outsize demands of the aging American population.
+The future, unfortunately, is not here yet.
+Nor will these progressive building standards come quickly enough to meet the demands of American demographic trends.

-AARP, which is heavily involved in the movement to revise the thinking about home accessibility, sees a bleak time ahead: “When it comes to future needs our nation’s housing is severely deficient.
+AARP, which is active in the movement to revise the thinking about home construction and home accessibility solutions, reports the following: “When it comes to future needs our nation’s housing is severely deficient.
 By 2030, one in every five Americans will be over age 65, and our nation will face a severe shortage in appropriate housing to meet their needs.
 Only one percent of existing housing stock includes all five recommended accessibility features: no-step entry, single-floor living, extra-wide hallways and doors, accessible outlets and light switches, and lever-style handles.
 And today, more than 19 million older adults live in inadequate or unaffordable housing.”

-In AARP’s report, it also noted a success in designing the dwelling of the future: “In February 2017, a first-of-its-kind home adhering to the standard of ‘ageless design’ was unveiled in Memphis, TN.
+In AARP’s report on housing, it also noted a success in developing the dwelling of the future: “In February 2017, a first-of-its-kind home adhering to the standard of ‘ageless design’ was unveiled in Memphis, TN.
 The home is part of a groundbreaking effort by AARP, AARP Foundation, Home Matters and the Wells Fargo Housing Foundation, which challenged architects through a nationwide competition to create new standards in housing design that allow adults to stay in their homes throughout their lives.
 A 54-year old U.S. Army veteran, Walter Moody, will live in the home.”